skyfielders/astronomy-notebooks/README.md

 2. Clone or fork this repo.
 3. Run setup.sh to create a new virtualenv, install any missing dependencies, and download required data sets.

+Well tested instructions for Xubuntu 12.10 are in INSTALL-xubuntu-12.10.

 ### Windows
 1. Install the required dependencies.
 See below for details.
 2. Clone or fork this repo.